shaik1002/biggitlabbomb/doc/development/testing_guide/frontend_testing.md

 You should use `kebab-case` for `data-testid` attribute.

 It is not recommended that you add `.js-*` classes just for testing purposes.
 Only do this if there are no other feasible options available.
-Avoid using Vue template refs to query DOM elements in tests because they're an implementation detail of the component, not a public API.

 ### Querying for child components